tjfulle/matmodlab/source/build.rst

 Required Software
 =================

-*matmodlab* requires the following software installed for your platform:
+*matmodlab* requires the following software installed for your platform for material model evaluation:

 #) `Python 2.7 <http://www.python.org/>`_ or newer